redahe/gintonic/README.md

 # gintonic

-gintonic - is a lightweight game launcher, that works in terminal.
+gintonic - is a lightweight game launcher, that works in a terminal.
 It is designed to be fast, to be comfortable for keyboard users and to work through ssh.

 ![Alt text](screen_shot.png?raw=true "gintonic")